 - Inventory updates in real-time: Vendors should be able to get real-time inventory updates as well as detailed information about their orders.
 This will aid in inventory management.

-- Registration of vendors: Third-party merchants should be able to list their products quickly and register on your multi-vendor marketplace.
+- Registration of vendors: Third-party merchants should be able to list their products quickly and register on your multi-vendor eCommerce marketplace.
 They must have their profile and be able to suggest product listings to their buyers.

 - Management of taxes: Various areas have different tax categories, and this functionality will allow sellers to provide the appropriate tax information for their items.